The average person checks their phone once every twelve minutes.

 What’s a click-through rate?
 It’s the percentage of people who actually interact with the SMS once they’ve received it (provided it’s interactive).
 SMS advertisements have an average click-through rate of 36%.

 Doesn’t sound like much?
 Compare that to a dismal 4-point-something percent click-through rate for email marketing, and you’ll realize that your audience is almost nine times more likely to follow through on an SMS advertisement than an email advertisement!

 Gone are the days of pixelated letters on monochromatic Nokia displays, no, with the introduction of ‘rich’ text messages, and with Apple’s iOS leading the charge towards making SMSes as interactive and beautiful as social media messages, SMS has never been better.

-This capability allows marketers to customize their campaign to any extent they desire and makes users more likely to interact with and ultimately, purchase your product.
+This capability allows marketers to customize their marketing campaign to any extent they desire and makes users more likely to interact with and ultimately, purchase your product.

 However, use this capability with caution, because those running feature phones will not be able to interact with or even view rich-text messages, therefore, make sure your messaging lists are categorized region-wise.

 SMS is a standalone channel, and most youngsters wouldn’t go so far as to call it “social media”, considering it an essential yet archaic method of communication, irrespective of the advancements SMS has made over the years.

 But, is that necessarily a bad thing?
 While there is a business case to be made for intruding on people’s private virtual spheres (by advertising on social media) to market your product, it’s not very ethical or courteous, is it?